Jeff Kuhner: Radio career

-In November 2009, Kuhner became the host of The Kuhner Show, on Washington, D. C. station 570 WTNT.
+In November 2009, Kuhner became the host of The Kuhner Show, on 570 WTNT in Washington, D.C.
 The show was canceled after WTNT became a sports station in September 2010.
-Kuhner began a regular feature on Boston's WRKO called The Kuhner Report, in which he called into the WRKO Morning Show with reports on D. C. politics.
+Kuhner began a regular feature on WRKO in Boston, called The Kuhner Report, in which he called into the WRKO Morning Show with reports on national politics.
 In 2012, he began hosting his own show on WRKO, still called The Kuhner Report.
 Initially, he had two disconnected morning hours; in October 2012, the show moved to the 6 to 10 am time slot, in July 2015, the show moved to the midday slot (noon to 3 pm) as WRKO stopped carrying Rush Limbaugh, and on 26 November 2018, the show moved back to morning drive time.

 In September 2017, Kuhner confronted Massachusetts Senator Elizabeth Warren in the hallway of WRKO and said it was hypocritical to criticize the wealthiest "One Percent" of Americans in view of her own net worth.
 Sen. Warren rebutted the charge.

 Kuhner writes an occasional column on partisan politics called "Kuhner's Corner", carried on the WRKO website and on local niche media such as the Boston Broadside.

 In addition to his own shows, Kuhner has guest-hosted The Howie Carr Show on WRKO, and syndicated programs The Mark Levin Show and The Savage Nation.

 Personal life

-Kuhner is married to Dr. Grace Vuoto, who was an editorial writer for The Washington Times. and has been a university professor of Modern British and European History."Profile: Dr. Grace Vuoto", freepressinternational.org, accessed 5 April 2020.
-She has hosted conservative talk shows in her own right on WBIX and WMEX (AM), and has also been the (content) producer.
-She often calls The Kuhner Report, identified as "Doctor Grace," though Kuhner typically drops hints after the call that the caller is his wife.
+Kuhner is married to Dr. Grazia ("Grace") Vuoto, a former editorial writer for The Washington Times. and a former assistant professor of Modern British and European History at Howard University in Washington D.C.
+(2002-2006), Virginia Commonwealth University (2001-2002), and McGill University in Montreal, Canada (1996-2000)."Profile: Dr. Grace Vuoto", freepressinternational.org, accessed 5 April 2020.
+She has hosted conservative talk shows on WBIX and WMEX, and has also been a content producer.
+She completed her Ph.D. thesis in 1999 under the supervision of Elizabeth Elbourne "Profile: Elizabeth Elbourne", McGill University, Department of History and Classical Studies. at McGill University on the topic of Lord Salisbury, "revising the existing historiography by demonstrating that Salisbury's Christian faith was a central feature of his approach to diplomatic and imperial affairs".Vuoto, Grazia.
+"The Imperial Ideas of Lord Salisbury, 1851-1902."
+Thesis (Ph.D.), 1999.
+McGill University.

+Grace often calls into The Kuhner Report radio show, identified as "Doctor Grace / Putting Liberals in their place" though Kuhner typically drops hints after the call that the caller is his wife and that he "definitely married up".

 The couple have two children, Ashton and Eva, who figure as examples in many of Kuhner's presentations.

 Kuhner was naturalized as a U.S. citizen in the summer of 2016.

+Jeff Kuhner's father, Jack Wendelin Kuhner, passed away in Montreal, Canada on December 30, 2024 and his funeral Mass was held at St. Nicholas Church in Montreal.
+Jack Kuhner worked for Velan Inc. which was a manufacturer of high grade industrial valves.
+He was one of their first field sales technicians, traveling all over the world.